nolastan/sync.sketchplugin/README.md

-# Sketch-Charts
+# Sync Sketch Plugin
-Quickly insert charts into Sketch
+Save your styles to the cloud to keep your team in sync!